 Ingestion: If the product is swallowed, it may mildly irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea.
-Due to the methyl tris(methylethyl ketoxime) silane, ingestion may produce blood effects, reducing the blood's ability to transport oxygen (methemoglobinemia and anemia).
+Due to the Organic Methyl Silane component, ingestion may produce blood effects, reducing the blood's ability to transport oxygen (methemoglobinemia and anemia).
 Reversible narcotic effects may occur.